All Episodes

 On my issue, freedom of speech, he's not good at all.

-He's he's uh his his inclination is always to sue, his inclination is always to demand that people shut down or be shut down, he's terrible on that.
+His inclination is always to demand that people shut down or be shut down.

-Uh but nobody cares about freedom of speech uh except uh me and uh a few it's a boutique issue.
+But nobody cares about freedom of speech except me and a few.

-It's not a first order issue for for the average uh the average voter.
+It's not a first order issue for the average voter.

-Uh whereas Paul Ryan uh became unconservative on a first order issue.
+Whereas Paul Ryan became unconservative on a first order issue.

 Those are two contradictory positions.

-Uh if America's national security is such that we have to intervene all over the planet, then we shouldn't be letting people uh just wander into the country to blow up San Diego.
+If America's national security is such that we have to intervene all over the planet, then we shouldn't be letting people just wander into the country to blow up San Diego.

-Those two issues, those two issues, uh the gap between the leadership of the party uh uh uh and the base widened and became unbridgeable.
+Those two issues, those two issues, the gap between the leadership of the party and the base widened and became unbridgeable.

-and they have decided that uh in PJ's case they're gonna vote for Hillary Clinton, and uh in the case of Bill Crystal that they're gonna find somebody uh that they can run as a third party candidate.
+And in the case of Bill Crystal, that they're going to find somebody that they can run as a third-party candidate.

-I don't understand how you can in good conscience ask John Kaseg, who lost, who lost, who who only won Ohio.
+don't understand how you can, in good conscience, ask John Kasich, who lost, who lost, who only won Ohio.

-I he he he came second in Vermont and he did quite I th where did he come in New Hampshire?
+He came second in Vermont, and he did quite, where did he come in New Hampshire?

 Did he come second in New Hampshire?

-I think he did, you know, but but by the rules of the game he lost.
+But by the rules of the game, he lost.

-And and that's just the fact of the that's just the fact of life.
+And that's just the fact of the fact of life.

 They had the Eurovision Song Contest in Europe, which is where ABBA came from.

-You have these continental pop acts singing la la la, boom bang a bang, ding ding-a-dong, ridiculous songs, uh sung in this uh pathetic version of sort of uh kind of rock and roll English.
+You have these continental pop acts singing la la la boom banga bang ding ding-a-dong, ridiculous songs sung in this pathetic version of sort of kind of rock and roll English.

 Who was it?

-Ukraine won yesterday with the song about the Crimea, a pop song about the Crimea.
+Ukraine won yesterday with a song about the Crimea, a pop song about the Crimea.

 That's great.

-Be coming to a radio station near you in about thirty years' time if you're unlucky.
+Be coming to a radio station near you in about 30 years' time if you're unlucky.

-Uh there's no point they had the competition, this stupid Ukrainian song about the Crimea Crimea won and that's it.
+This stupid Ukrainian song about the Crimea won, and that's it.

-Under the rules of the Eurovision song contest, Ukraine of the creators of the best pop song on the planet.
+Under the rules of the Eurovision Song Contest, Ukraine are the creators of the best pop song on the planet.

-They created a process designed to enable a Mitt Romney Jeb Bush candidate to win easily to win about twenty minutes after the close of polls in New Hampshire.
+They created a process designed to enable a Mitt Romney Jeb Bush candidate to win easily, to win about 20 minutes after the close of polls in New Hampshire.

-And instead it dragged on for another couple of months and wound up going to a reality show guy with uh with strange hair.
+And instead, it dragged on for another couple of months and wound up going to a reality show guy with strange hair.

 That nevertheless is what happened.